ericholscher/ericholscher.com/site/blog/2018/mar/9/one-percent-for-open-source.rst

 A lot of places have "Open Source Fridays" and "20% time", but those programs are the first to be cut when a company has issues.
 They also mix incentives,
-where the work that gets done is valuable to the company and not the project.
+where the work that gets done is more valuable to the company than the project.
 We need a program that invests real money in the infrastructure that we use, with the projects themselves choosing their own direction.